-- Is your cat drinking or weeing more than usual?
+- Is your cat drinking and/or weeing more than usual?

-- The two symptoms often come together because the more your cat drinks, the more they wee, and the more they wee, the more they need to drink.
+- The two symptoms usually come together because the more a cat drinks the more they need to wee, and the more they wee the more they need to drink.

-- There are many possible causes for drinking and peeing ranging from a urine infection to diabetes.
+- There are many possible causes for excessive drinking and peeing ranging from a urine infection to diabetes.

-- If you think your cat is drinking too much, take them to your vet - never restrict your cat’s water to control the problem.
+- If you think your cat is drinking too much, take them to your vet (with a urine sample and a note of how much they drink if possible).

 Is your cat drinking and peeing too much?

 Cats get most of their fluid from their food (especially if they mainly eat wet food), so it’s quite common to only see them drinking now and again.
 If you suddenly start noticing your cat drinking more than they usually do, it may be a sign that something is wrong.
 Telltale signs often include:

 - Their water bowl emptying quicker than usual

 - Drinking from places that they normally don't (taps/the toilet/sinks/the bath)